Today, I want to discuss, step by step, how law firms can use Facebook as a tool for generating new leads.

-Your insights are only as good as the data you have to back them up, which means measuring every step of the process is absolutely crucial to gauging success.
+Your insights are only as good as the data you have to back them up, which means measuring every step of the process is crucial to gauging success.
 Before you jump into numbers, break your process down.
 What counts as a lead?
-For us that’s either a contact form submission, or a phone call to one of the offices.
-Each of these can (and definitely should) be monitored throughout every step of the process and be measurable.
+For most of our clients that’s either a contact form submission, a phone call, or a chat lead.

 Contact form submissions are without a doubt one of the easiest ways to keep track of leads.
 Our go-to contact form plugin is Gravity Forms; it’s easy to use, secure, and gets us the responses quickly.
 If you use contact forms on your website, do you have methods to tell which campaign those forms were submitted through?
 They’re certainly a wonderful tool, but if you have no tracking methods to tell where the people filling them out are coming from, your ability to measure a campaign’s success is essentially nil.

 You can manage this tracking a few different ways:

 - Create a separate landing page with a separate form.
 Only the ads in the specific campaign you’re trying to measure will link to this landing page, so if that specific form was filled out on that page, there’s no doubting what the source was.